olukayodepaul/productMicroService/src/main/java/doc/db.md

 weight DECIMAL(10, 2),                                          -- Weight of the product
-material_description TEXT,                                      -- Description of the material used certification_description TEXT,                                 -- Certification details of the product created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,                 -- Timestamp when specifications were added FOREIGN KEY (product_id) REFERENCES products(id)                -- Relationship: One-to-One (a product has unique specifications)
+material_description TEXT,                                      -- Description of the material used certification_description TEXT,                                 -- Certification details of the product is_active BOOLEAN DEFAULT TRUE,                                 -- Status of the product (active or inactive) updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,                  -- Timestamp when the product was last updated created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,                 -- Timestamp when specifications were added FOREIGN KEY (product_id) REFERENCES products(id)                -- Relationship: One-to-One (a product has unique specifications)
 );

 -- 4. Updated Shipping Details Table (Cross-border shipping support) -- Stores shipping information for products, including domestic and international options.
 CREATE TABLE shipping_details (